bluehatonmyoji/account-sale/README.md

 - [x] casual duel (honor farm only) celebrity tier

-- [x] capable of top 15 when dueling competitively
+- [x] at best I have achieved top 15 in duel at the end of the week when dueling competitively

 - [x] 4 second Evo10 team